-"Bonds" means the \$75,720,000 aggregate principal amount Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2009D, of the Board, being issued under the Indenture and any Bonds issued hereunder in substitution or replacement therefor.

-- "Business Day" means any day which is not a Saturday, a Sunday, a legal holiday or a day on which banking institutions in the city where the principal corporate trust office of any Fiduciary is located are authorized by law or executive order to close (and such Fiduciary is in fact closed). - "Code and Regulations" means the Internal Revenue Code of 1986, as amended, and the regulations promulgated or proposed pursuant thereto as the same may be in effect from time to time. - "Costs of Issuance Account" means the Costs of Issuance Account established in the Indenture. - "Counsel's Opinion" or "Opinion of Counsel" means an opinion signed by an attorney or firm of attorneys of recognized standing in the area of law to which the opinion relates, who may be counsel to the Board (including the General Counsel to the Board) or Bond Counsel. - "County Clerks" means, collectively, the County Clerks of The Counties of Cook and DuPage, Illinois. - "County Collectors" means, collectively, the County Treasurers of The Counties of Cook and DuPage, Illinois, in their respective capacities as county collector, or, respectively, such other officer as may be lawfully appointed in the future to serve as county collector in either of said counties. - "Current Funds" means moneys which are immediately available in the hands of the payee at the place of payment. - "Debt Service Fund" means the Debt Service Fund established in the Indenture. - "Defeasance Government Obligations" means Government Obligations which are not subject to redemption other than at the option of the holder thereof. - "Defeasance Obligations" means (i) Defeasance Government Obligations and (ii) Prerefunded Municipal Obligations. - "Deposit Date" means February 15 of each year or such earlier date as may be necessary to permit the Board to lawfully make the abatement of taxes pursuant to the Indenture. - "Designated Official" means (i) the President of the Board; (ii) the Chief Financial Officer of the Board or (iii) any other officer of the Board authorized to perform specific acts and duties hereunder by resolution duly adopted by the Board. - "DTC" means The Depository Trust Company, New York, New York, as securities depository for the Bonds. - "DTC Participant" shall mean any securities broker or dealer, bank, trust company, clearing corporation or other organization depositing Bonds with DTC pursuant to the bookentry only system described in the Indenture.
+"Business Day" means any day which is not a Saturday, a Sunday, a legal holiday or a day on which banking institutions in the city where the principal corporate trust office of any Fiduciary is located are authorized by law or executive order to close (and such Fiduciary is in fact closed).

+"Capitalized Interest Deposit" has the meaning set forth in the Indenture.

+"Carryover Balance" has the meaning set forth in the Indenture.

+"Carryover Balance Sub-Account" means the sub-account of that name in the Pledged Revenues Account established by the Indenture.

+"Carryover Balance Sub-Account Transfer" has the meaning set forth in the Indenture.

+"Code" means the Internal Revenue Code of 1986, as amended.

+"Code and Regulations" means the Code and the regulations promulgated or proposed pursuant thereto as the same may be in effect from time to time.

+"Counsel's Opinion" or "Opinion of Counsel" means an opinion signed by an attorney or firm of attorneys of recognized standing in the area of law to which the opinion relates, who may be counsel to the Board (including the General Counsel to the Board) or Bond Counsel.

+"County Clerks" means, collectively, the County Clerks of The Counties of Cook and DuPage, Illinois.

+"County Collectors" means, collectively, the County Treasurers of The Counties of Cook and DuPage, Illinois, in their respective capacities as county collector, or, respectively, such other officer as may be lawfully appointed in the future to serve as county collector in either of said counties.

+"Current Funds" means moneys which are immediately available in the hands of the payee at the place of payment.

+"Debt Service Fund" means the Debt Service Fund established by the Indenture.

+"Defeasance Government Obligations" means Government Obligations which are not subject to redemption other than at the option of the holder thereof.

+"Defeasance Obligations" means (i) Defeasance Government Obligations and (ii) Pre-refunded Municipal Obligations.

+"Deposit Date" means February 15 of each year or such earlier date as may be necessary to permit the Board to lawfully make the abatement of taxes described in the Indenture.

+"Designated Official" means (i) the President of the Board, (ii) the Chief Financial Officer of the Board or (iii) any other officer of the Board authorized to perform specific acts and duties under the Indenture by resolution duly adopted by the Board.

+"DTC" means The Depository Trust Company, New York, New York, as securities depository for the Bonds.

+"DTC Participant" means any securities broker or dealer, bank, trust company, clearing corporation or other organization depositing Bonds with DTC pursuant to the book-entry only system described in the Indenture.